wncc/learners-space/Machine Learning/Week1/README.md

 NumPy is very useful for performing mathematical and logical operations on Arrays.
 It provides an abundance of useful features for operations on n-arrays and matrices in Python.

+One of the main advantages of Numpy is that vectorisation using numpy arrays makes it super time efiicient.
+It enables parallel computation that makes it so fast and hence extremely useful.

+### Useful Resources

 * **[Quickstart](https://numpy.org/doc/stable/user/quickstart.html)**
 * **[Numpy Basics](https://medium.com/dataseries/python-basics-in-numpy-for-machine-learning-data-science-6641c8c3892f)**